 - For help with applying, please contact the Office of Undergraduate Research at email@example.com or call 850-474-2298.

 - Students who receive an OUR Works!
 Award are expected to contribute to a research project, as directed by their assigned faculty research mentor.
 They are not required to complete a mentored independent research project, although some participants will choose to do so.

 - Participating students should work regular hours, as assigned by their faculty research mentors.

-- OUR Works! students are expected to share their research experience in the UWF Student Scholars Symposium.
+- OUR Works! students are expected to share their research experience at the UWF Student Scholars Symposium.
 Abstracts for this event are typically due in mid-February.
-Students can elect to present their research experience either as part of the High Impact Showcase and focus on the experience or can present research results in a variety of formats, including poster presentations, oral presentations research results in a variety of formats, including poster presentations, oral presentations, research panel discussions, etc. The Student Scholars Symposium typically occurs on the third Thursday of April.
+Students can elect to present their research experience either as part of the High Impact Showcase and focus on the experience or present research results in various formats, including poster presentations, oral presentations, research panel discussions, etc. The Student Scholars Symposium typically occurs on the third Thursday of April.

 - Submit a photo of yourself conducting/engaging in research.

 - Act as an ambassador to the OUR program - speak to at least one approved campus event about your research experience at UWF.
 Campus events include classes, campus tour groups, or other campus events.

 - Submit a final survey on the impact of your research experience - surveys will include brief summaries of the research experience or a copy of your Symposium presentation.